 We also note the use of sodium selenite, a controversial form of the mineral selenium.
 Sodium selenite appears to be nutritionally inferior to the more natural source of selenium found in selenium yeast.

 And lastly, this food contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

-Judging by its ingredients alone, Purina Pro Plan Bright Mind looks like a below-average dry product.
+Based on its ingredients alone, Purina Pro Plan Bright Mind Dog Food looks like an average dry product.

 When you consider the protein-boosting effect of the corn gluten and corn germ meals, this looks like the profile of a kibble containing only a moderate amount of meat.

-Purina Pro Plan Bright Mind is a plant-based dry dog food using a moderate amount of named meat as its main source of animal protein, thus earning the brand 3 stars.
+Purina Pro Plan Bright Mind is a grain-inclusive dry dog food using a moderate amount of named by-product meal as its dominant source of animal protein, thus earning the brand 4.5 stars.

 - Purina Beneful and Pro Plan Dog Food Recall (3/11/2016)

 - Purina One Beyond Dog Food Recall (8/30/2013)

 You can view a complete list of all dog food recalls since 2009 here.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.